-Roger Evernden - Leading Enterprise Architecture Expert, Author & Consultant, Good e-Learning Ambassador
+Roger Evernden - Leading Enterprise Architecture Expert, Author, Training Consultant, International Speaker, Good e-Learning Ambassador

 There are plenty of TOGAF courses on the market.
 Good e-Learning stand out for 3 reasons: 1) An intuitive and easy to use interface; 2) They go way beyond standard training requirements; 3) This is all backed-up by a team of knowledgeable and experienced professionals

 An Overview of TOGAF - Linking Business & Architecture